Remembering Dr. John M. Perkins

 Listen to Perkins’ first chapel address titled “A Quiet Revolution” at Digital Commons at SPU.

-Perkins in 2006 at the annual Perkins Lecture on campus.
+Perkins in 2006 at the annual Perkins Lecture.

-In 2003, at the urging of students, President Philip Eaton joined them on a short-term service trip to meet Perkins and participate in the work of the Perkins Foundation in Jackson, Mississippi.
+In 2003, at the urging of students, President Philip Eaton joined them on a short-term service trip to meet Perkins and participate in the work of the John and Vera Mae Perkins Foundation.
 “This trip turned out to be one of those conversion moments for me; one of those times where God calls us to see things in very different ways,” wrote Eaton.
 “I vividly remember sitting with the students each morning, in fact, early in the morning, at the feet of the great John Perkins.”

 Perkins, bottom row center, and Eaton, bottom row right, with SPU students on a SPRINT trip in 2003.